oneops/oneops.github.io/user/transition/add-edit-primary-secondary-clouds.md

 ## Remove a Primary or Secondary Cloud from an Existing Platform/Environment

-An existing cloud can only be removed from an environment (i.e. select 'Not Used') when it has no deployed instances, the environment has no open releases and no new deployments have been generated, are pending or are in-progress.
-If a cloud is deployed across multiple platforms within an environment, then it must be shutdown on all platforms before it can be removed from the environment

 To remove a primary or secondary cloud from an existing platform/environment, follow these steps: